 - for purposes of Subsection (a), in determining whether a defendant described by Subsection (e) reasonably believed that the use of force was necessary, a finder of fact may not consider whether the defendant failed to retreat.

 Asserting a self-defense claim is difficult.
 If you believe your case involves a self-defense claim, then contact an experienced criminal defense attorney who can explain this important defense that can be raised in cases involving the use of force.

-Uniform Crime Report for Violent Crimes by Year - Visit the website for the City of San Antonio to find the Uniform Crime Reports published by the San Antonio Police Department.
-The UCR is organized by year and the crime classification.
-The classifications in the report including violent crimes such as homicide, rape, robbery, and aggravated assault.
+Uniform Crime Report for Violent Crimes by Year – Visit the website of the City of San Antonio to find the Uniform Crime Reports published by the San Antonio Police Department.
+The UCR is organized by year and crime classification.
+The classifications in the report include violent crimes such as homicide, rape, robbery, and aggravated assault.
 Uniform Crime Reports must be reported to the Texas Department of Public Safety and Federal Bureau of Investigations.

 San Antonio Police Department Property Crimes Unit Forms – Find the Criminal Complaint Forms used to initiate an investigation into property crimes committed within the city limits in San Antonio.
 The packet can be submitted to the substation that covers the area where the property crime occurred during normal working hours on Monday through Friday from 7:45 a.m.-5:00 p.m.
 After the packet is returned, a Property Crimes Detective will review the form and contact the alleged victim for additional information.
 The forms may be examined by the Bexar County Grand Jury and the Bexar County District Attorney’s Office during a criminal investigation.

 Was really in a difficult situation Mr. Flannery and Amanda Hernandez came to the rescue, all my cases have been dropped/dismissed and I couldn’t be happier if you find yourself needing a lawyer I would definitely come back to them again.